mxagar/computer_vision_udacity/04_Object_Tracking_Localization/CVND_Object_Tracking_Localization.md

 Note that:

 - Every time we **measure** the **entropy decreases**; i.e., we have **gained information** of where the robot is.
 Thus, the localization distribution has more clear peaks.
 - Every time we **move** the **entropy increases**; i.e., we have **lost information** of where the robot is.
 Thus, the localization distribution is flatter.
 - When we move in a direction, we basically shift our belief map in that direction with the robot; however, since the movement has an uncertainty, we need to account for it.
-That's why we use a convolution.
+That's why we use a convolution in which the previous belief is convoluted with the uncertainty in the direction of the movement.

 The **entropy** is measured as: `- sum(p*ln(p))`.